 NordicTrack Commercial S22i Studio Cycle

-If you want to ride at home and don't love the studio-style classes of the competition, we feel the NordicTrack Commercial S22i Studio Cycle is a great option.
-This commercial quality spin bike has 24 levels of smooth, silent magnetic resistance providing a huge range of difficulty, along with the unique ability to adjust incline and decline between 20 and -10% to simulate the feel of real-world riding.
-The 22-inch swiveling touchscreen has WiFi and Bluetooth connectivity, and it seamlessly integrates with the iFit app.
-While it does include a good selection of studio classes, iFit sets itself from the studio-centric competition with thousands of trainer-led scenic rides in beautiful places all over the world.
-The engaging trainers provide prompts, commentary, and training tips, helping to keep you motivated and pass the time.
-Best of all, the bike has an AutoAdjust feature that changes the bike's resistance and incline based on the terrain and trainer you're following, allowing you to get completely immersed in the ride. iFit also includes the full spectrum of off-the-bike workouts and the swiveling screen can be turned for viewing in any direction.
-The S22i also comes loaded with features like an adjustable fan, speakers, 3-lb dumbbells, bottle holders, a heart rate armband, and a USB port to keep things charged.
+If you want to ride at home and don't love the studio-style classes the competition offers, the NordicTrack Commercial S22i Studio Cycle is our recommendation.
+This commercial-quality spin bike has 24 levels of smooth, silent magnetic resistance, providing a wide range of difficulty and the unique ability to adjust incline and decline between 20 and -10% to simulate the feel of real-world riding.
+The 22-inch swiveling touchscreen has WiFi and Bluetooth connectivity and seamlessly integrates with the iFit app.
+While it does include a good selection of studio classes, iFit sets itself from the studio-centric competition with thousands of trainer-led scenic rides in beautiful places worldwide.
+Engaging trainers provide prompts, commentary, and training tips, helping to pass the time and keep you motivated.
+Best of all, the bike has an AutoAdjust feature that changes the bike's resistance and incline based on the terrain and trainer you're following, allowing you to get completely immersed in the ride. iFit also includes the full spectrum of off-the-bike workouts, and the swiveling screen can be turned for viewing in any direction.
+The S22i also has features like an adjustable fan, speakers, 3-lb dumbbells, bottle holders, a heart rate armband, and a USB port to keep things charged.

 Notable for FTMS Bluetooth Connectivity at a Reasonable Price

 Renpho AI Smart Exercise Bike